General selection models: Bernstein duality and minimal ancestral structures: Summary of main results

+\end{enumerate} where $\ell\geq 2$ and $i\in[\ell]_0$.
+If $p_{i,\ell}\in \{0,1\}$ for all $\ell\in\, ]m],\, i\in [\ell]_0$, the type of the descendent is a deterministic function of the types of the potential parents.
+We call such colouring rules~\emph{deterministic}.
+In particular, rules (1)--(3) are deterministic. \end{remark}

-Neutral reproduction is driven by the measure $\mu$.
-For each $r\in[N]$, each individual at rate $\mu(\{r\})+\1_{\{r=1\}}\mu(\{0\})/2$, independently of each other, gives birth to $r$ individuals.
-They inherit the parent's type and replace $r$ uniformly chosen individuals present in the population before the reproduction event, see~Fig.~\ref{fig:selandneutral}~(right).
-We call this event an $r$-reproduction.
-By construction, $\ell$-replacements and $r$-reproductions keep the population size constant.
+Neutral reproduction is driven by a measure $\mu\in\Ms_f^*([N-1]_0)$.
+For each $r\in[N-1]$, each individual independently gives birth to $r$ individuals at rate $\mu(\{r\})$ if $r\neq 1$ and at rate $\mu(\{1\})+\mu(\{0\})/2$ if $r=1$.
+The offspring inherits the parent's type and replaces $r$ individuals that are chosen uniformly at random without replacement from the population before the reproduction event, excluding the parent.
+We call this an \emph{$r$-reproduction}.
+Fig.~\ref{fig:selandneutral}~(right) illustrates a~$3$-reproduction.
+By construction, $\ell$-interactions and $r$-reproductions keep the population size constant.
+We refer to the just-described model as the \emph{$(\beta,p,\mu)$-Moran model}.

-We refer to the previously described model as the $(\beta,p,\mu)$-Moran model.
-The description of its large population behaviour requires some more notation.
-Define the operator $T^N:\Ms_f([N]_0)\to\Ms_1([0,1])$ via
+The description of the large population limit of a family of Moran models requires some notation.
+Define the operator $T^N:\Ms_f^*([N-1]_0)\to\Ms_1([0,1])$ via